suhasmaddali/Solar-Panels-Dust-Detection/README.md

 ## Outcomes

-* After training a vast array of networks for the recognition of solar panels dust, it could be seen that MobileNetV2 was performing well on the test set.
+* After training a vast array of networks for the recognition of solar panel dust, it could be seen that MobileNetV2 was performing well on the test set.
 * Adequate hyperparameter tuning with this model can improve the performance even further, with minimal chances of overfitting.

 ## Future Scope

 * As the best model is able to give good performance on the solar panel dataset, it could be __deployed__ in real-time in a lightweight fashion in mobiles and IoT devices.
-* With various libraries such as __Tensorflow extended (TFX)__, it is easy to deploy a large set of models along with debugging and maintaining them when they are put to production, leading to an efficiency ML lifecycle.
+* With various libraries such as __Tensorflow extended (TFX)__, it is easy to deploy a large set of models along with debugging and maintaining them when they are put into production, leading to an efficient ML lifecycle.

 ## 💻 Training with NVIDIA's RTX 2080 graphics card for Computer Vision Tasks